Patrick Racing: 1989–1990 "Trade" deal

 In 1988, Chip Ganassi joined Pat Patrick as co-owner at Patrick Racing for Fittipaldi's #20 Marlboro entry.
 Speculation was emerging that Pat Patrick was planning to phase out his full-time ownership role, perhaps pursue a leadership position in CART, or even retire.
 Patrick himself mostly rebuffed the rumors, stating that bringing in Ganassi as an investor was merely a "business decision".
 Meanwhile, team sponsor Marlboro was nearing the end of their contract.
 Patrick was still in good standing with Ilmor, and would continue to field the Chevrolet engine.

 A complex and multi-faceted "trade" deal between Patrick Racing and Penske Racing unfolded over a period of about two years, involving sponsors, drivers, and cars.
 There were persistent discussions about Marlboro departing Patrick, their desire to move over to Penske, and taking driver Emerson Fittipaldi with them.
 For 1989, an agreement was reached whereby Marlboro would stay for another season at Patrick and Penske would supply Patrick with two PC-18 chassis for Fittipaldi.
 In return, Penske would receive interim Marlboro sponsorship to field a third car for Al Unser Sr. at the three 500-mile races in 1989 (Indianapolis, Michigan, and Pocono).

 The Patrick Racing team experienced dominating success in the 1989 CART season.
 Fittipaldi won the 1989 Indianapolis 500 and the 1989 CART championship.
 By the end of the season, Pat Patrick was faced with increasing uncertainty for 1990.
 Phillip Morris announced that the Marlboro sponsorship was moving over permanently to Penske.
 In October, just days after the season finale, Fittipaldi officially signed with Penske for 1990.
 That left Patrick without a driver and without sponsorship.

 Over the next several weeks, Patrick Racing attempted to reorganize.
-Patrick had made a tentative handshake deal to take over the Alfa Romeo engine project, and as a result, he would be dropping the dominate Ilmor-Chevrolet powerplant.
+Patrick had made a tentative handshake deal to take over the Alfa Romeo engine project from Alex Morales Motorsports.
+As a result, he would be dropping the dominant Ilmor-Chevrolet powerplant.
 Uninterested in taking on a risky upstart engine development program, Chip Ganassi (already the majority team owner) withdrew his support.
 By December, Pat Patrick and Chip Ganassi amicably split, and the original Patrick Racing team was sold outright to Ganassi.

 In January 1990, Chip Ganassi took over the assets and the shop of the original Patrick Racing team including the two PC-18 chassis, and reinstated the Ilmor-Chevrolet engine lease.
 He hired former Formula One driver Eddie Cheever, secured sponsorship from Target, and renamed the outfit Chip Ganassi Racing.